mongodb/docs/source/includes/avs-hybrid-search-set-up-environment-javascript.rst

-a.
-Initialize your Node.js project.
+A. Initialize your Node.js project.

-   Run the following commands in your terminal to create a new directory named ``rag-mongodb`` and initialize your project:
+   Run the following commands in your terminal to create a new directory named ``hybrid-search-mongodb`` and initialize your project:

    .. code-block::

-      mkdir rag-mongodb
+      mkdir hybrid-search-mongodb
-      cd rag-mongodb
+      cd hybrid-search-mongodb
       npm init -y

 #.
 Install and import dependencies.